Developing language and communication in 0-2's

 - Keep talking about feelings and introducing new words to describe them.
 For example, “What a surprise!” or “Mummy/Daddy’s feeling a bit sad today”.

-To help support language and communication development, read our guides Helping your deaf child develop language and communication: 0-2 and Creating Good Listening Conditions – For Parents.
+To help support language and communication development, read our guide Helping your deaf child develop language and communication: 0-2.

 You can also download our Developmental Play Chart which offers lots of play ideas for children at all stages of their development.